jozech/flash-to-ambient/README.md

 |![](imgs/flash_it_15.png)|![Synthetic ambient image](imgs/fake_it_15.png)|![Ambient image](imgs/real_it_15.png)|
 |![](imgs/flash_it_40.png)|![Synthetic ambient image](imgs/fake_it_40.png)|![Ambient image](imgs/real_it_40.png)|

 Figure 1.
 Some results of our model based on the pix2pix framework.
-Flash image (left), image generated through the generator network (middle) and the ground truth, the ambient image(right).
+Flash images (left), images generated through the generator network (middle) and the ground truth, the ambient image(right).

 ## Prerequisites